pivotal/docs-tap/app-sso/service-operators/workload-trust-custom-ca.hbs.md

-# Configure Workloads to trust a custom Certificate Authority (CA)
+# Configure workloads to trust a custom Certificate Authority (CA)

 If your `ClientRegistration` selects an `AuthServer` that serves a certificate from a custom CA, your `Workload` does not trust it by default.
 This is because the certificate is not issued by a trusted certificate authority from the `Workload`'s